Yamaha electric guitar models

 The Yamaha Corporation (ヤマハ株式会社, Yamaha Kabushiki Gaisha) is a multinational corporation and conglomerate based in Japan with a wide range of products and services, predominantly musical instruments, motorcycles, power sports equipment and electronics.

-Yamaha electric guitars

-Yamaha, a company that is known for having an extensive broad range of products, from motorcycles to musical instruments, produces electric guitars models since 60's.
-It follows a compilation of these products.

-Yamaha S Series

-In 1967, Yamaha have changed the series # from S to SG series.

-Yamaha SG Series (1966 to 1971 - first era)
+Yamaha SG Series first era (1966–1971)

 Yamaha began using the "SG" (solid guitar) prefix for their solid bodied guitars when they introduced their first solid-body model in 1966 and continued using the SG prefix up until 1981.

 There were three SG eras - the first era SGs, lasting from 1966 to 1971, saw guitars with double cut-away bodies with similar features to the Fender Jazzmaster.
 These guitars had single digit suffixes - like SG-3, SG-5 and SG-7.